FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 ```

 This defines custom configuration for `"weapon_9mmhandgun"` right in the **templates/weapons.json** file.
-Custom configurations for `"weapon_eagle"` and `"weapon_shotgun"` are stored in **templates/weapons/cs/deagle.json** and **templates/weapons/cs/m3.json**.
+Custom configurations for `"weapon_eagle"` and `"weapon_shotgun"` reside in **templates/weapons/cs/deagle.json** and **templates/weapons/cs/m3.json**.

 {{% hint info %}}
 See [Premade weapon templates]({{< ref "weapon-templates-presets" >}}) for ready-to-use weapon presets.
 {{% /hint %}}

 Currently not all weapons are fully configurable.
+Some may support only certain properties.

+## Common configurable properties

-Properties available for all weapons:
+These properties are available for all weapons:

 * [world_model](#world_model)
 * [view_model](#view_model)